Modbury Heights

 Employment conditions in Modbury Heights demonstrate exceptional strength compared to most Australian markets

-Modbury Heights has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate was 2.2% in the past year, with an estimated employment growth of 1.6%.
+Modbury Heights has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate was 2.3% as of September 2025.
+Employment growth over the past year was estimated at 1.4%.

 Frequently Asked Questions - Employment